 For a definition of households, see T20.01 Deposits (row 0010, function ID 1.1).
 Lending for house purchase means loans extended to households for the purpose of investing in houses for own use and rental, including building and refurbishments.

-Reference: FINREP: Annex V. Part 2.
+Background reference: FINREP: Annex V. Part 2.
 Chapter 5, paragraph 88(b).

 r0020 – 2.2 Households – Other lending